rOpenGov/retroharmonize/cran-comments.md

 ## NOTE 2
 lines wider than 90 characters:
-S3 method for class 'retroharmonize_labelled_spss_survey.retroharmonize_labelled_spss_survey
-due to the syntax of the method definition extends beyond 90 characters.
+The >90 character usage line is auto-generated for an exported S3 method with a long class name and cannot be shortened without breaking the public API; a shorter class name would hide the inheritance of this class. retroharmonize_labelled_spss_survey.retroharmonize_labelled_spss_survey